bryanwongyk/bryanwongyk.com/src/content/blog/2021/welcome/index.md

 -   University work (which will soon include the commencement of my final year-long Software Engineering project)
 -   Personal commitments
--   Self-study (I'm still trying to find the time and prioritise between continuing learning React, TypeScript, and a whole heap of other topics.
+-   Self-study (I'm still trying to find the time and prioritise between continuing to learn React, TypeScript, and a whole heap of other topics.
 To see more, visit my study GitHub repository [here](https://github.com/bryanwyk/learning-front-end).)

-Otherwise, thank you for visiting!
+So, I'll try my best.
+Otherwise, thanks for visiting!